Last updated: 2 August 2019

 Loneliness can cause serious physical and psychological damage – especially if you’re a digital nomad or a remote worker.
 It can play havoc with a person’s quality of life.
 But what’s even worse, it can actually shorten their life too.

-Recent research highlights how certain lifestyle factors can reduce someone’s life expectancy by quite significant amounts.
+According to the General Social Survey of 2016, certain lifestyle factors can reduce someone’s life expectancy by quite significant amounts.

 Obesity by 20%, drinking by 30%, and smoking by 50%.
 But loneliness has the potential to reduce life expectancy by an astonishing 70%.